martungithub/API_Testing_with_Python/README.md

 ### The program must check if

 - the mandatory keys exists in the requested data or not.
-- the given datatype matched or not
+- the given datatypes match or not
 - the values are outside the expected range or not.

 ### How to use the application